-Boosted by government infrastructure spending, a resilient property market and unexpected strength in exports, China's manufacturing and industrial firms have been a major driver behind the solid economic growth last year.
+Boosted by government infrastructure spending, a resilient property market and unexpected strength in exports, China's manufacturing and industrial firms were a major driver behind the solid economic growth last year.

-But analysts say increasing trade frictions with the United States could cloud the outlook for export manufacturers in the world's second-largest economy.
+But analysts say increasing trade frictions with the United States could cloud the outlook for exporters in the world's second-largest economy.

 U.S. President Donald Trump slapped steep tariffs on imported washing machines and solar panels last week.
 China is the world's biggest solar panel producer.

 The decisions were the first of several potential tariff actions that Trump may take in the coming weeks and months.
 He is also considering recommendations on import restrictions for steel and aluminium and other trade sanctions against China over its intellectual property practices.

 A slowing property market is also likely to dent China's industrial activity this year, dampening demand for building materials from glass to steel.
 Property investment growth in December alone moderated to 2.4 percent from a year earlier, the lowest since July 2016.

 Moreover, China is expected to continue a wide-ranging crackdown this year on riskier types of financing and debt.
 The campaign is slowly pushing up companies' borrowing costs and making it harder and more expensive for weaker firms to raise funds.

 "Looking ahead, some of the recent weakness in manufacturing may be partially reversed in the coming months as disruptions caused by the anti-pollution campaign fade," Julian Evans-Pritchard, senior China Economist at Capital Economics, wrote in a research note on Wednesday.

 "But any rebound is likely to prove short-lived given that the drags on economic activity from slower credit growth and the cooling property market are set to intensify this year."